-The Cubs stroke nine straight hits (6 singles, 2 doubles and a home run) off reliever Erskine Mayer in the top of the ninth inning at the Baker Bowl.
+The Cubs stroke nine straight hits, that includes six singles, two doubles, and a home run, off reliever Erskine Mayer in the top of the ninth inning at the Baker Bowl.
 Chicago's late offensive barrage produces six runs, helping the team to coast to an easy 10-4 victory over the Phillies.
-(Many sites erroneously list this game as being played on Aug.
-19th with Grover Alexander giving up the big inning)
+(Many sites erroneously list this game as being played on August 19, with Grover Alexander giving up the big inning.)

 The game against Baltimore is delayed twice when Indians' starting pitcher Pedro Ramos is asked to change his uniform, with the right-hander complying to the request by first changing his shirt, then returning to the Memorial Stadium locker room for a different jersey and hat.
 The umpires suspect the Cleveland right-hander is doctoring the baseball.

-After hitting a ball on top of the pavilion at Sportman's Park, Braves outfielder Hank Aaron is denied a homer when Chris Pelekoudas calls him out.
-The home plate umpire's decision is influenced by Cardinal catcher Bob Uecker, who is jumping up and down insisting the eventual home champion had stepped out of the batter's box.
+After hitting a ball on top of the pavilion at Sportsman's Park, Braves outfielder Hank Aaron is denied a homer when Chris Pelekoudas calls him out.
+The home plate umpire's decision is influenced by Cardinal catcher Tim McCarver, who is jumping up and down, insisting the eventual home champion had stepped out of the batter's box.

-After playing in 414 games and accumulating over 1500 career at-bats, Phillies' shortstop Larry Bowa hits his first major league home run, an inside-the-park round-tripper at Veterans Stadium.
-The 26 year-old infielder, who will go deep only 15 times in his 16-year career, will not hit a homer over a wall until the beginning of the 1974 season.
+After playing in 414 games and accumulating over 1500 career at-bats, Larry Bowa hits his first major league home run, an inside-the-park round-tripper at Veterans Stadium.
+It will take another two years before the 26 year-old shortstop, who will go deep only 15 times in his 16-year career, to put a ball over the fence for a homer.

 In the second longest game in franchise history, the Cubs lose to the Dodgers, 2-1.
 The Wrigley Field contest, which is played over two days, takes a Dusty Baker sacrifice fly and 21 innings to complete.